nasa/cumulus/cumulus/docs/ingest_workflows_architecture.md

 * Every execution is captured.
 * Every task run has captured input and outputs.
 * CloudWatch Metrics can be [used for monitoring](https://docs.aws.amazon.com/step-functions/latest/dg/procedure-cw-metrics.html) many of the events with the StepFunctions.
 It can also generate alarms for the whole process.
-* Visual view of the entire configuration.
+* Visual report of the entire configuration.
   * Errors and success states are highlighted visually in the flow.

 #### Data Provenance